Free shipping on US orders over $47!

 The potentially dangerous ingredients are already a lot to avoid, but the EWG recommended to the FDA that they limit SPF values to 60+ while also investigating the effects of spray sunscreen.

 It is possible to reach SPF values higher than 60, but listing these extremely high numbers misleads customers into thinking they are getting much better protection.
 SPF 30 blocks 97% of UVB rays, while SPF 50 blocks 98% of UVB rays.
 For most people there will be no significant difference.
 Also, SPF is not the only factor that determines how much sun the sunscreen will protect you from.

 When it comes to spray sunscreen, the FDA wants to know whether the accidental inhalation could cause permanent damage.
 Spray sunscreens are definitely convenient and now make up about 25% of the sunscreens available.
 EWG recommends that everyone stays away from sprays until they have been studied much more thoroughly.

 There are a few factors to consider when choosing a sunscreen for yourself and your family.
 The basics are the UVA/UVB protection and ratio.
 Then you should check for the health hazards in the ingredient list.
 You can research each ingredient on your own, but the EWG makes it easier by publishing a rating for all sunscreens on a scale from 1-10.
 1 is the safest and most effective, while 10 is dangerous and to be completely avoided.
-Our Fragrance Free Organic Sunscreen and Fragrance Free Organic Baby Sunscreen were thoroughly tested and both received a perfect score of 1, making them among the best sunscreens available right now.
+Our Fragrance Free Natural Sunscreen and Fragrance Free Natural Baby Sunscreen were thoroughly tested and both received a perfect score of 1, making them among the best sunscreens available right now.

 November 18, 2019